JohnSnowLabs/johnsnowlabs/docs/en/chatbot/tools.md

 </div><div class="h3-box" markdown="1">

-**Export results in CSV format-** All results computed using the NLP tools can be exported in CSV format.
+**Export results in CSV format-** All results computed using the Medical Agents can be exported in CSV format.
 For each detected entity the export also contains confidence information.

-**NLP Tools activation-** Users can enable or disable NLP tools based on their specific needs or preferences, allowing for a personalized experience and control over the processing features used.
+**Medical Agents activation-** Users can enable or disable the agents based on their specific needs or preferences, allowing for a personalized experience and control over the processing features used.

-**Accessing NLP Tools-** NLP tools can be invoked in two ways: via regular queries in natural language or by using the '@' operator for direct tool activation.
+**Accessing Medical Agents-** Medical Agents can be invoked in two ways: via regular queries in natural language or by using the '@' operator for direct activation.

 **User Benefits**
 - **Enhanced Privacy and Compliance**: Safeguards sensitive information by efficiently deidentifying PHI from medical texts.
 - **Focused Content Extraction**: Enables precise extraction of medical entities tailored to general, oncological, and posology contexts, enhancing the utility and accuracy of information retrieval.
 - **User-Controlled Flexibility**: Offers the flexibility to tailor tool engagement to individual preferences and requirements.
-- **Efficient Tool Access**: Simplifies the process of accessing specific NLP tools through intuitive user interface mechanisms.
+- **Efficient Tool Access**: Simplifies the process of accessing specific Medical Agents through intuitive user interface mechanisms.

 </div><div class="h3-box" markdown="1">